 Washington State Requirement

-All candidates for the residency principal's certificate must spend 540 hours in a full school-year field experience, of which at least one half shall be when students and staff are present.
+All candidates for the residency principal's certificate must complete 540 hours in a full school-year field experience, of which at least one half shall be when students and staff are present.

-The intern shall be under the supervision of a mentoring principal or vice principal certificated at the appropriate level with a minimum threes years of experience in the role.
+The intern shall be under the supervision of a mentoring principal or vice principal who is certificated at the appropriate level with a minimum threes years of experience in the role.